knachinen/one-day-one-project/p21-w04-2_kkobak/doc/5-impl-start.md

 - Read the reference documents each for having the project context.
 - Make a todo list to implement the phase 1 with the design requirements and the tech stack.
 - Save the todo list to a new file.
-- Implement the phase 1 with the todo list
+- Implement the phase 1 with the todo list step by step
+- If one step is finished, then I will verify it.